top of page

 This was the Cathar culture.

 They did not believe in the rigid hierarchies of the Catholic Church that created fear, violence, separation and powerty.
 In the world of Cathars, there were no popes, no priests lording over the people.
-Instead, they had the Perfects—men and women who had dedicated their lives to spiritual purity, kindness, service and peace.
-Among them were women who preached, baptized, healed, and guided entire communities.
-In a time when the Catholic Church declared that women were unfit for everthing except for childbaring, where the Cathars honored them as equals.
+Instead, they had the Perfects who were both men and women, who had dedicated their lives to spiritual purity, kindness, service and peace.

 They believed in reincarnation, in the idea that the soul could be purified over lifetimes, moving closer and closer to true enlightenment.
 They rejected violence, war, and forced conversions.
-To the Cathars, faith was not about control—it was about accountability, responsibilty and liberation.
+To the Cathars, faith was not about control, it was about accountability, responsibilty and liberation.
 And that made them dangerous to the Catholic Church.

 And so, they were hunted.